When your Digital Life is Held to Ransom

-Files encrypted cannot be recovered without a key generated by the criminals or from backups.
+Files encrypted cannot usually be recovered without a key generated by the criminals or from backups.
+There are some exceptions where flaws in the malware has allowed security researchers to decrypt files, but don’t count on it!.
 Backup files accessible to ransomware, such as those located on an attached drive, may be encrypted alongside other files.
 Backup sets may also be compromised with any backup process run after encryption has started including a mix of newly encrypted files and unencrypted files, potentially overwriting the original files depending on the backup system design.
 At best this requires you to sift through backups for the last good copy.

 Are my other devices vulnerable?

-Ransomware is most common and dangerous on a Windows machine, but this type of malware is also growing rapidly on other operating systems and devices.
+Ransomware is most common and dangerous on a Windows PC, but this type of malware is also growing rapidly on other operating systems and devices.

 Infections on Android devices are normally triggered by a malicious app.
-When activated the malware tries to lock the user out of their device and demands payment to allow access.
+The most common versions of Android Ransomware try to lock the user out of their device and demand payment to allow access.
+These variants do not always encrypt files, leaving some hope of restoring them.
 There are work arounds to gain back access in most cases, but not always.
-A particularly nasty variant reported in September 2015 tricks the user into clicking on a button that allows the app to change the devices PIN and disable security software, permanently locking out the user.

 I’m not at risk, I have a virus scanner!?